tdixon97/legend-pygeom-l200/src/l200geom/configs/extra_meta/README.md

   - `minishroud_delta_length_in_mm` → modification of the default length of a NMS.
 If unspecified, 0 will be used.
   - `rod_radius_in_mm` → placement radius of the support rod of this string
+  - `empty_string_content` → optional content of the empty string (array or null).

+    - The default value of `null` does not add any parts of the string to the geometry.
+    - If the provided array is empty, only the hanger is produced.
+    - The array can also contain one of the special values of `"counterweight"` or `"counterweight_ttx"`, to add our usual counterweights (optionally wrapped in Tetratex) to the empty string.

 ## HPGe detector unit configuration